 JonnyBoy wrote:our new rhythm player was using a blues Jr last night and was louder than he needed to be, plus about twice as loud as we normally gig at stage volume.
 I guess it depends on how loud you guys play....
 I am a firm believer in a low as possible stage volume and let the FOH be the main volume, or for smaller places play as low as you can.
 People seem to enjoy the music better when we keep the volume reasonable.
 Again, that also depends on the place, age of the crowd, size of the venue, how loud your drummer insists on playng. so many variables.

 wolftigerrosebud wrote:We generally play louder than I'd like to.
 Loud enough that if I don't wear earplugs, I'll have substantial hearing loss and ringing in my ears for the rest of the night and perhaps the next day as well.
 Too damn loud.

 But hey, I can't help it if they refuse to play softer.
 Anyway, what I'm thinking now is that I might go with a Blues Deluxe with a Neomag 12 w/ aluminum dust cap and cloth cones.
 I hope that'll give me a sound that I'm at least marginally happy with.
 I like a bright, smooth sound, and I assume that the Blues Deluxe is a pretty mid heavy amp, being a blues combo and all, so hopefully the Webers will work well in it.

 Return to Jerry Tone

-Users browsing this forum: Bing [Bot], insanitysking and 3 guests
+Users browsing this forum: Baidu [Spider], Bing [Bot], tdcrjeff and 2 guests